 He would serve as a literary council for religious discussions and would bring together Muslim, Christian, and Jewish clergy to discuss in a session.

-Al-Muizz li-Din Allah spent the period greater than his caliphate in Morocco and remained in Egypt for only about 3 years, and the latent of this period of influence in Egypt, he succeeded in transferring the center of his state to Cairo, and established a strong government that brought about a revolution in the religious, social and cultural aspects in Egypt, and made From Egypt, the heart of the Islamic world and a center for spreading its Ismaili call and aspiring to expansion and influence.
+Al-Muizz li-Din Allah spent the period greater than his caliphate in Morocco and remained in Egypt for only about 3 years, and the latent of this period of influence in Egypt, he succeeded in transferring the center of his state to Cairo and established a strong government that brought about a revolution in the religious, social and cultural aspects in Egypt, and made From Egypt, the heart of the Islamic world and a center for spreading its Ismaili call and aspiring to expansion and influence.

-And the Caliph Al-Muizz Li-Din Allah died in Cairo on December 23, 975 AD.
+The Caliph Al-Muizz Li-Din Allah died in Cairo on December 23, 975 AD.

 The vizier Badr al-Jamali constructed the stone walls that house Bab al-Futuh's city gate in the north and Bab Zuweila's gate in the south.
 These entrances are located along Al-Muizz Street.